parsaeisa/Notes/Software engineering/Architecture/readme.md

 For applications with background processing nature, availability is not a critical factor.
 Hence, they can be even single-node because downtime (even 2 or 3 minutes per day) may not be destructive.

+Based on the roadmap.sh website these are first factors that matter:
+- Throughput
+- Latency
+- Performance
+- Scalability

 ## Software architecture scattered problems

 * seperating business logics from technical logics